Special-Operations-Brigade/SOB-Docs/aircraft/vehicles.md

 ### Transports

 * The LAAT-C is the cargo varient of the LAAT.
-While being much befier and less armed, it can carry heavy cargo and vehicles if need be to any destination.
+While being much beefier and less armed, it can carry heavy cargo and vehicles if need be to any destination.

 * The Nu-Class is the shuttle in X-rays garage.
 It can transport infantry, cargo, small vehicles, and whatever else will fit in its cargo hold.
 This aircraft is great at performing drops of resupplies and infantry at a moments notice.